 '''

-Binding the queue to the exchange

-await queue.bind(logs_exchange)
+await queue.bind(exchange='logs')

 '''

 From now on the logs exchange will append messages to our queue.

 Note: Listing bindings

 You can list existing bindings using, you guessed it, rabbitmqctl list\bindings.

 The producer program, which emits log messages, doesn't look much different from the previous tutorial.
 The most important change is that we now want to publish messages to our logs exchange instead of the nameless one.
 We need to supply a routing\key when sending, but its value is ignored for fanout exchanges.
 Here goes the code for emit\log.py script: